tabKey

 Honest comparison — RTO vs. alternatives

-A visual, no-nonsense guide to when each tool shines.
+A visual guide to when each approach shines.

 - ✅ Reads the rendered (post-JS) DOM from a live tab